-We received a total of 31 completed questionnaires.
-All of the completed questionnaires were from patients who had been a patient at the practice for less than a year and up to two years.
+We received a total of six completed questionnaires.
+All of the completed questionnaires were from patients who had been a patient at the practice for less than a year.

 Overall, patient feedback was very positive.
-The vast majority of patients who completed a questionnaire rated the care and treatment received excellent and three patients rated the care as either good or very good.
+All patients who completed a questionnaire rated the care and treatment received excellent.